Hunter Biden says he wouldn't repeat work for Ukrainian firm

 Hunter Biden says he wouldn’t repeat work for Ukrainian firm

 WASHINGTON (AP) — President Joe Biden’s son Hunter says his service on the board of a Ukrainian gas company wasn’t unethical and didn’t amount to a lack of judgment on his part.
-But he writes in a new book that he wouldn’t do it again, citing partisan politics as the reason.
-Republicans tried to turn Hunter Biden’s service on the board of the Ukrainian company into a negative during the presidential campaign against his father, Democrat Joe Biden.
-Hunter Biden says Republicans attacked him to get at his father.
-Hunter Biden’s memoir, “Beautiful Things,” is scheduled for release on Tuesday.
+But Hunter Biden writes in a new book he wouldn’t do it again, citing partisan politics as the reason.
+Republicans tried to turn Hunter Biden’s service on the board of the Ukrainian company into a negative during the presidential campaign against his father.
+Hunter Biden says Republicans attacked him to get at his father, a Democrat.
+Hunter Biden’s memoir, “Beautiful Things,” is scheduled for release April 6.
+He ends the book where he currently is in life: sober, living in California with his second wife and their baby.